sander110419/Fluvius-home-assistant/docs/integration/fluvius_energy.md

 # Fluvius Energy Home Assistant Integration

-The Fluvius Energy custom integration authenticates against the Mijn Fluvius portal using the Azure B2C PKCE flow and exposes long-term electricity consumption and injection sensors that are compatible with the Home Assistant Energy dashboard.
+The Fluvius Energy custom integration authenticates against the Mijn Fluvius portal using the Azure B2C PKCE flow and exposes long-term electricity consumption/injection sensors alongside gas consumption sensors (reported in kWh) that are compatible with the Home Assistant Energy dashboard.
+When adding the integration you can now choose whether the entry targets an electricity or gas meter so polling cadence and parsing logic line up with Fluvius' delivery schedule.

 ## Configuration